Yevgeny Zamyatin: 1917–1931: Return to Russia

 Zamyatin's novel We, which he wrote between 1920 and 1921, is set many centuries in the future.
-D-503, a mathematician, lives in the One State, an urban society constructed almost entirely of glass apartment-buildings, which assist mass surveillance by the secret police, or Bureau of Guardians.
+D-503, a mathematician, lives in the One State, an urban society constructed almost entirely of glass apartment buildings, which assist mass surveillance by the secret police, the Bureau of Guardians.
 The structure of the One State is Panopticon-like, and life is scientifically managed based on the theories of F. W. Taylor.
 People march in step with each other and are uniformed.
 There is no way of referring to people except by numbers assigned by the One State.
 The society is run strictly by logic or reason as the primary justification for the laws or the construct of the society.
 The individual's behaviour is based on logic by way of formulas and equations outlined by the One State.

 As the novel opens, the spaceship Integral is being built in order to visit extraterrestrial planets.
 In a deliberate swipe at the expansionist dreams of Nikolai Krylenko and others like him, the One State intends to "force" alien races "to be happy" by accepting the absolutism of the One State and its leader, the Benefactor.
 Meanwhile, as the spaceship's chief engineer, D-503 begins a journal that he intends to be carried upon the completed spaceship.

-Like all other citizens of One State, D-503 lives in a glass apartment-building and is carefully watched by the Bureau of Guardians.
+Like all other citizens of One State, D-503 lives in a glass apartment building and is carefully watched by the Bureau of Guardians.
 D-503's lover, O-90, has been assigned by the One State to visit him on certain nights.
 She is considered too short to bear children and is deeply grieved by her state in life.
 O-90's other lover and D-503's best friend is R-13, a State poet who reads his verse at public executions.

 While on an assigned walk with O-90, D-503 meets a woman named I-330.
 I-330 smokes cigarettes, drinks vodka, and shamelessly flirts with D-503 instead of applying for a pink-ticket sex-visit; all of these acts are highly illegal according to the laws of One State.

 Both repelled and fascinated, D-503 struggles to overcome his attraction to I-330.
 He begins dreaming, which people of the One State know to be a serious mental illness.